Please choose the appropriate counseling session below:

 - If you are applying for or have been awarded a Direct Subsidized Stafford Loan, Direct Unsubsidized Stafford Loan, Direct Graduate PLUS loan, You are required to complete Entrance Loan/Debt Management Counseling through StudentLoans.gov.

-- If you are applying for or have been awarded a Federal Perkins Loan, Nursing Loan or College Access Loan only, please review the information below and take the short test at the end of the session.
+- If you are applying for or have been awarded a Federal Perkins Loan or Nursing Loan, please review the information below and take the short test at the end of the session.
 Your test results and completion of loan counseling will be transmitted electronically to the Financial Aid Office.

 Many factors contributed to the requirement that students complete loan counseling prior to receiving their first loan disbursement.
 One of the primary factors was the switch from grants to loans as the primary source of student aid over the last 10 to 20 years.
 By the mid-1980's loans had increased to approximately 52% of the aid package, and today that percentage has increased.
 At the same time, the default rate on student loans has continued to increase.

 In estimating the amount you will need to borrow, be sure to include: